 1.9.
 The methodologies recommended for nuclear power plants are applicable to other nuclear installations by means of a graded approach, whereby these recommendations can be customized to suit the needs of nuclear installations of different types in accordance with the potential radiological consequences of their failure when subjected to seismic loads.
-The recommended approach is to start with attributes relating to nuclear power plants and to modify the application of the recommendations until they are commensurate with installations with which lesser radiological consequences are associated2.
+The recommended approach is to start with attributes relating to nuclear power plants and to modify the application of the recommendations until they are commensurate with installations with which lesser radiological consequences are associated.
 If no grading is performed, the recommendations relating to nuclear power plants should be applied to other types of nuclear installations.
-Also, the level of detail and, the efforts devoted to and resources applied for evaluating the seismic hazards at an existing installation sites should be commensurate with a number of factors, e.g. the level of radiological hazard and the time remaining until it is remediated, the severity of the regional seismicity where the site is located, etc the planned decommissioning of the nuclear installation and the defined and established risk and performance goals.
+Also, the level of detail and the effort devoted to evaluating the seismic hazards at existing installation sites should be commensurate with a number of factors, e.g. the level of radiological hazard and the time remaining until it is remediated, the severity of the regional seismicity where the site is located, etc.